Why did I become an adept?

 Unfortunately, I was wild and life is convoluted.
 By the age of 16, I became an emancipated ward of the state and moved to an apartment with several nice young men.
 But I was relentless in trying to create some semblance of family at the same time.
 I kept contact with everyone- both biologic and foster parents celebrating and sharing holidays with each group.

-I fell in love and lived with a man who was as kind as I was crazy, (may he RIP he died by his own addictions), although I broke his heart too going to college.
-Incidentally, I always blamed his chiropractor for failing him and his severe back pain and migraines.
+I fell in love and lived with a man who was as kind as I was crazy, (J. B. may he RIP), although I broke his heart too going to college (he’d freed me by breaking up first).

 It also signaled the end of my most challenging pinnacle to date (Inshallah).